-The Food, Mood, Poop Journal serves as your best tool for collecting data.
-Data about your client or yourself!
+The Food-Mood-Poop Journal serves as your #1 tool for collecting data.

-As a Functional Medicine Nutritionist I’ll admit that I love data.
-It serves as clues to help direct our care.
-And data, when seen as a clue and not a determinant, is very telling when we’re able to step back and understand the story that it’s illuminating.
+As a Functional Medicine Nutritionist, I’ll admit that I love data.
+It provides clues to help direct our care.
+And data, when seen as a clue and not a determinant, is most revealing when we’re able to step back and understand the story that it’s illuminating.
 So, what does poop data actually tell you?

-While poop provides some great clues, poop data alone becomes much more relevant when we gather input on food intake as well.
-That’s why the Food, Mood, Poop Journal is your first step in clinical data capture.
-As a clinician it allows you to slow down, pay attention, and most importantly connect the dots – helping you to determine which patterns are serving and which might be getting in the way of health or healing goals.
+While poop provides some great clues, poop data alone is more relevant when we gather input on food intake as well.
+That’s why the Food-Mood-Poop Journal is your first step in clinical data capture.
+As a practitioner, it allows you to slow down, pay attention, and connect the dots – helping you to determine which patterns are serving your client and which might be getting in the way of their health or healing goals.

-As an example, when we focus on the Food portion of that three part Food, Mood, Poop equation, we never judge, count calories, or measure.
-We just capture information (without interpretation).
+When we focus on the Food portion of that three part Food-Mood-Poop equation, we never judge, count calories, or measure.
+In any case of single focus, we simply ask our clients to capture information without interpretation.

 That means we’re looking for: